 - 1 cup brown sugar

-- Melt 1/2 butter in a cast iron skillet, and reserve 1 tablespoon of the melted butter for later
+- Melt butter in a large cast iron skillet over medium heat, and reserve 1 tablespoon of the melted butter for later

-- Stir in the 1 cup brown sugar and heat until blended
+- Stir in 1 cup brown sugar and cook until well blended

-- Remove from heat and place 1 pie crust on top of the brown sugar mix
+- Remove from heat and place 1 pie crust on top of the brown sugar mixture

-- Add the filling on top of the pie crust
+- Add the filling on top of the pie crust, and dot with butter

-- Brush reserved melted butter over the crust and sprinkle cinnamon sugar mix over the crust
+- Brush reserved melted butter over the crust and sprinkle cinnamon sugar mixture over the crust

-- Place skillet in oven and bake for 30 minutes or until apples are fork tender and crust is golden brown
+- Place skillet in preheated oven and bake for 30 minutes or until apples are fork tender and crust is golden brown

 - Allow to cool slightly.
 Best served warm